tarkalabs/muservice-rs/README.md

 ## Environment variables
 The environment variables are kept in the settings folder and are in JSON format. `settings/default.json` is always read and the values can be overwritten by having another JSON file whose name matches the environment variable `ENV`.
 You can also set environment variables through a `.env` file or the `environment` field of `docker-compose.yml`.
+Environment variables in `.env` files are written in uppercase and use `_` as a separator between terms when specifying a nested field.
+An example can be found in `docker-compose.yml`.
 Each file can having missing fields, as long as the combination of all settings sources contains all necessary variables.
+For more details, such as other accepted file types for your settings, check the documentation of the `config` crate.

 ## Tests
 If you set up the project using Docker, the tests can be run by running `cargo test` within the `muservice` container.
 Otherwise, simply run `cargo test` from the project folder.